 A small cross body bag

 In case I want to go out for an evening or when I don’t need to bring as much out, a small cross body bag is super useful.
 It is also great for when we go from place to place to store my valuables and travel documents, so I can get them out quickly.
 I would recommend getting one with zip and is relatively chic!
 I stole mine from my mum, but here’s a similar styled one.

 I have talked about my top 10 travel essentials before, but here I will mention a few of them again:

-Packing cubes: For someone who is an over packer, packing cubes not only act as a compression storage bags for my clothes, it also helps me limit what I bring.
+- Waterproof packing cubes: For someone who is an over packer, packing cubes not only act as a compression storage bags for my clothes, it also helps me limit what I bring.
 By picking a size, I let myself put as many as I can reasonably fit in and nothing more.
 Plus, it organises my bag a lot more so when I arrive at a hostel, it’s not a mad pullout.
-I got a bundle packing cubes and pick out a medium size for clothes and a smaller one for underwear etc.

-Drawstring bags to store medicine/electronics: Another great organization item, I group items inside drawstring bags so it’s neat in my bag and I can locate them quickly.
-Gone are the days when I have to pull everything out to find the adaptor at the bottom!
+- Drawstring bags to store medicine/electronics: Another great organization item, I group items inside drawstring bags so it’s neat in my bag and I can locate them quickly.
+If you want to be more organised, there are packing cubes for electronics, too.

 Now on to the good stuff (for some), I am actually going to list everything that I brought with me to the trip, but I will split the list into three tiers according to how frequently I wore them.
 Since I went to Europe in the summer and our trip involved a lot of hikes, there are pieces that were more useful than others.
 You can read more about our activities in the 22 days Europe itinerary.